Research and Data

 Reduction of Lost Time Accident Frequency and Port State Control Inspections

-Through successful adaptation, our clients have substantially decreased their LTAF, improved PSC performance, and managed individual vessel risk.
+Through successful adaptation, our clients have substantially decreased their LTAF, improved PSC performance, and managed individual vessel risks.

 We work with 5

-Our research and data indicate that these five performance pillars (leadership, reviews, work structure, behaviour, and HR architecture) are the essential components for developing human performance.
-Together they provide a holistic approach to managing how people perform at work.
+Our research and data indicate that these five pillars (Leadership, Reviews, Work Structure, Behaviour, and HR Architecture) are the essential components for developing Human Performance.
+Together, they provide a holistic approach to managing how people perform at work.

 Success does not rely on just one part but comes from having all parts working well together.
 By focusing on these pillars, organisations can create a conducive environment that helps individuals and the whole team do their best and thrive, leading to sustained positive outcomes.